10-Is-Mana/ICU_LING_RAs/README.md

 - Python 3 (I tested with 3.8)

 How do you know your computer has python3 ? - Open Terminal, and type `Python3`.
 If you see `>>>`, your computer has Python3.
-To get out from Python mode, you type `exit()` or command D.
+To get out from Python mode, you type `exit()` or control D.

-- Install packages
+- install packages
   - type `pip install tqdm, PyPDF2, reportlab` (if `pip` doesn't work, try using `pip3` instead)
   - `tqdm`(I tested with 4.48.2) is a package for showing a progress bar while a program is running.
 This program takes some time, so the visualization of the process is reassuring ;)
   - `PyPDF2`(I tested with 1.26.0) is a package for merging pdfs.